puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 To create a new class, run the `pdk new class` command, specifying the name of your new class.
 To generate an `init.pp` class, the main class of a module, generate a class with the same name as the module: `pdk new class module_name`.

+If the class name is not inside the module namespace, then the module name is automatically prepended to the class name.
+For example, if the module name is `apt` and the class name is `source`, the class is named `apt::source`.

+PDK creates the new class manifest and a test template file.
+You can then write tests in this template to validate your class's behavior.

+{:.concept}
+### Specifying class parameters

-You can specify parameters for your new class on the command line at the same time you generate your class.
-Specify the values that parameter accepts, and optionally, specify parameter's data type.
+If your new class should take parameters, specify them on the command line when you generate your class.

+Specify the values that parameter accepts, and optionally, specify the data type of the parameter with with the parameter name.
 You can provide any number of parameters on the command line.

-When you add parameters with the `pdk new class` command, PDK creates the new class manifest and a test template file.
-You can then write tests in this template to validate your class's behavior.
-If you add parameters *after* generating your class, PDK does not generate these test template files.

 For example, to create a new class and define an `ensure` parameter for the class, run: